 How Much Yarn is Needed for an Ear Warmer

 You really don’t need much yarn to make an ear warmer, thus making it a great project idea for cleaning up your yarn stash.
-One skein or less is usually all you need, depending on the size of the skein.
+One skein or less is usually all you need, depending on the size of the skein and the band.

 It all depends on the stitch pattern and the thickness of the yarn.
 But 100 to 200 yards is usually a generous amount to complete one band.